quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/person_library.rst

 Library
 =======

-.. autoclass::qvl.person.QLabsPerson
+.. autoclass:: qvl.person.QLabsPerson

 .. _personConstants:

 Constants
 ==========

-.. autoattribute::qvl.person.QLabsPerson.ID_PERSON
+.. autoattribute:: qvl.person.QLabsPerson.ID_PERSON
-.. autoattribute::qvl.person.QLabsPerson.STANDING
+.. autoattribute:: qvl.person.QLabsPerson.STANDING
-.. autoattribute::qvl.person.QLabsPerson.WALK
+.. autoattribute:: qvl.person.QLabsPerson.WALK
-.. autoattribute::qvl.person.QLabsPerson.JOG
+.. autoattribute:: qvl.person.QLabsPerson.JOG
-.. autoattribute::qvl.person.QLabsPerson.RUN
+.. autoattribute:: qvl.person.QLabsPerson.RUN

 .. _personMemberVars:

 Member Variables
 =================

-.. autoattribute::qvl.person.QLabsPerson.actorNumber
+.. autoattribute:: qvl.person.QLabsPerson.actorNumber

 .. _personMethods:

 Methods
 ========

-.. automethod::qvl.person.QLabsPerson.__init__
+.. automethod:: qvl.person.QLabsPerson.__init__
-.. automethod::qvl.person.QLabsPerson.spawn
+.. automethod:: qvl.person.QLabsPerson.spawn
 .. tip::
     The origin of the person is in the center of the body so by default, it will be spawned 1m above the surface of the target.